 Q: Why did you pick November for the 2nd annual event?

 A: The first one we did in July for National Video Game day.
 It worked well but it was fairly hot.
 With a lot of folks in costumes and a lot of the event being outdoors, we thought it would be safer if we held it when it was cooler.
 There are already a couple large events, like Wasteland Weekend and Dragon Con in September.
 We thought October, when the bombs fell and the game was released, would be a cool month to hold it, but the Pioneer Saloon already has a lot of annual commitments that month and Halloween-related events because of our "haunted" background.
 So, we figured November before the holidays kick in would be the next best thing.
+It's also perfectly sandwiched in between two other large Las Vegas events, SEMA show and Formula 1.
+We figure some folks might want to tie their visit into 1 of those events as well.

 Q: Where can we find pictures from the first Fallout Celebration?